cloudposse/github-authorized-keys/README.md

 ## Getting Started

 By far, the easiest way to get up and running is by using the ready-made docker container.
 The only dependency is [Docker](https://docs.docker.com/engine/installation) itself.
 We also provide a [Kubernetes Helm Chart](https://github.com/cloudposse/charts/tree/master/incubator/github-authorized-keys).
+If you run CoreOS or use `systemd`, there's a [sample unit file](contrib/github-authorized-keys.service).

-We provide a stable, public Docker image [cloudposse/github-authorized-keys](https://hub.docker.com/r/cloudposse/github-authorized-keys/) or you can build your own from source.
+Cloud Posse provides a public image [cloudposse/github-authorized-keys](https://hub.docker.com/r/cloudposse/github-authorized-keys/) that is built using [TravisCI](.travis.yml) or you can build your own from source.

 ```
 docker build -t cloudposse/github-authorized-keys .